ahuacate/pve-host/README.md

 * Hardware example: Intel Celeron, Pentium, i3/i5/i7 NUC models with minimum 16Gb RAM and 1x LAN 1GbE NIC (Intel NIC)

 ## 1.1.
 PVE OS Installation
-Go to the Proxmox website and [download](https://www.proxmox.com/en/downloads) the latest ISO and burn to USB stick.
+Go to the Proxmox website and [download](https://www.proxmox.com/en/downloads) the latest ISO and burn to a USB stick.
 Instructions are [here](https://pve.proxmox.com/wiki/Prepare_Installation_Media).

 In this guide we refer to SCSi and SATA (Serial ATA) controller devices designated disk names such as `sda`, `sdb`, `sdc` and so on, a generic Linux naming convention, as `sdx` only.
 Ideally `sda` (and `1sdb`) should be allocated as the Proxmox OS SSD device.

 Always use the ZFS disk format.

 Note:  Some main boards may not show disk devices as `sda/sdb/sdc` because the SSD is not installed on a SCSi or SATA controller.
 For example, NVMe drives show as /dev/nvme0(n1..).
-Its most important to check your hardware device schematics and note which device type is designated to which type of hard drive (SSD) you have installed.
+It's most important to check your hardware device schematics and note which device type is designated to which type of hard drive (SSD) you have installed.

 ### 1.1.1.
 PVE OS Install - Primary Host - (1-2)x SSD OS & ZFS Cache ( + ZFS File Server)

-In this build you can install 1 or 2 enterprise grade SSD in your host.
+In this build, you can install 1 or 2 enterprise-grade SSD in your host.
 2x SSDs (Raid 1) will give your added redundancy and reliability.
 The SSDs will be partitioned to serve as dedicated L2ARC and ZIL logs cache to increase ZFS file serving performance.

 Boot from the Proxmox installation USB stick and configure Proxmox VE as follows: